 BISS analyst.
 She holds a master's degree in International Relations from Syracuse University, New York (2016) and a law degree from Belarusian State University (2013).

 Previously, Katsiaryna worked for the American Bar Association where she was involved in the United Nations Development Program (UNDP), especially in the projects on good governance and rule of law in the UNDP in-country offices.
 She also served as a pro bono local expert on Belarus for the World Bank’s Doing Business and Women, Business, and the Law reports.

 In 2018, Katsiaryna was awarded a fellowship at the Daniel Morgan Graduate School of National Security, Washington DC.
 In 2016, she received a Civil Society Leadership Award from the Open Society Foundations.

-Apart from Belarusian (native), she commands Russian, English, German, and French.
+Apart from mother tongue Belarusian, she commands Russian, English, German, and French.